Coursera home page

 • Strict timelines on some courses

 Coursera Inc is an online course provider founded in 2012 by Stanford University computer science professors Andrew Ng and Daphne Koller.
-Coursera is an accredited institution with 82 million learners around the world that works in partnership with over 250+ top universities (e.g., Princeton, Duke, etc.) and companies (including Fortune 500 companies) to offer university courses, certificate programs, free content videos, and other course offerings to help you achieve your goals.
-It is even possible to achieve certifications, degrees, and other recognized credentials, completely through Coursera.
+Coursera is an accredited institution with 124 million learners around the world.
+They partner with over 300+ top universities (e.g., Princeton, Duke, Imperial College London, etc.) and companies (including Fortune 500 companies) to offer university courses, certificate programs, free content videos, and other course offerings to help you achieve your goals.

 All these benefits and features make Coursera a strong edX competitor, Udacity competitor, Udemy competitor, Masterclass competitor, Pluralsight competitor, Skillshare competitor, LinkedIn Learning competitor and FutureLearn competitor.